Sam-366/airbnb-clone-project/README.md

       Payments - Type of payment accepted

       Reviews - This is to appear for each property, which is linked to the specific user.

+Feature Breakdown

+      User Management - Users are securely managed and duplication is avoided through authentication.

+      Property Management - Properties are managed by a centralised system.

+      Booking System - The booking system is seamless and makes sure there is no conflict in dates.

+      Safe Transaction - All transactions are confidentail.

+      Information Security - User information is protected, incluing credit card information.